 Best Places For Digital Nomads to Work Online

 From Canggu and Chiang Mai to Budapest and Beirut, here are the best places for digital nomads to work online.

 1. Canggu, Bali, Indonesia

-The Island of the Gods has long drawn in travellers and tourists, but Canggu, with its collection of beachside bars, coworking spaces, chic cafes and affordable villas and accommodation has really taken the nomad world by storm.
+The Island of the Gods has long drawn in travelers and tourists, but Canggu, with its collection of beachside bars, coworking spaces, chic cafes, and affordable villas and accommodations has really taken the nomad world by storm.

 Top 3 Things To Do In Canggu

 2. Mexico City, Mexico